 The Amalfi Coast

-The Amalfi Coast is the Mediterranian Italian coast and to experience it properly you need to take it slow.
+There are plenty of movies set in Italy, but the most scenic ones are always shot on the Amalfi Coast.
+To experience this Mediterranean treasure properly you need to take it slow.
 Your main priority should be finding the perfect sunbed in one of the lidos for a whole day of relaxation and finishing the day with a glass of red wine at one of the many top restaurants.

-It’s time for the most artistic Italian UNESCO World Heritage Site – Florence.
-Birthplace Renaissance and home of Leonardo da Vinci, Florence has so much history, art, and creativity floating around it streets that it’s safe to say it’s a one of a kind city!
+It’s time for the most artistic of all UNESCO World Heritage Site in Italy – Florence.
+Birthplace of the Renaissance and home of Leonardo da Vinci, Florence has so much history, art, and creativity floating around it streets that it’s safe to say it’s a one of a kind city!

 Stroll around and see one of the replicas of Michelangelo’s David, or go to Galleria dell’Accademia to check out the original masterpiece.
 Breathe in the very best of the Renaissance with a visit to Italy’s most celebrated gallery – Galleria degli Uffizi or marvel at the unearthly frescoes inside the Florence Cathedral.